 Robots, which leverage both ML and NLP technologies, can be applied in Fintech for multiple reasons:

 - Cutting operating costs.
 Robotic Process Automation substitutes and augments the human workforce, allowing it to achieve more in less time with fewer resources.
 As a result, a financial company gets increased efficiency with reduced staff and a decreased need for physical locations.

 - Ensuring compliance with regulations.
 RPA puts in place tools that monitor all electronic communications of employees and define non-compliant activities.

 - Increased efficiency.
 There are a number of use cases on the Fintech market today, proving the capacity of Robotic Process Automation to effectively automate mundane, routine administrative processes.
-For example, Bank of NY Mellon Corporation has implemented more than 200 bots to handle repetitive simple tasks such as money transfers, which resulted in an 88% improvement in processing time and $300,000 in savings.
+For example, the Bank of NY Mellon Corporation has implemented more than 200 bots to handle repetitive simple tasks such as money transfers, which resulted in an 88% improvement in processing time and $300,000 in savings.

 Another prediction from Gartner: by 2023, there will be a 30% increase in the use of Robotic Process Automation for front-office functions, first of all, customer experience.

-No wonder: customers are getting more used to interacting with “digital native” brands like Uber and Amazon in their daily lives.
+No wonder: customers are getting more used to interacting with “digitally native” brands like Uber and Amazon in their daily lives.
 This is reshaping their expectations from other industries, for example, their banks: now they are looking for the same personalized communication, with requests processed within a millisecond – and all this without setting foot in a branch or talking on the phone.

 - Processing customer queries in real-time and increasing sales conversion rates.
 Robotic automation significantly improves back-office productivity and operational quality, and as a result, increases sales conversion rates.